abnan/SausageOrNot/README.md

 #### Todo:
 - Host yolov3.weights as a direct download file somewhere so that it works with cURL/WGET.
 Gdrive does not support cURL/WGET.
+- Maybe semantic segmentation is a "cleaner" approach to this?

 #### Disclaimer:
 - The network was trained on about 150 sausage images annotated (somewhat lazily) by my in my free time; it still works quite well, but can  be improved upon.